Reveal all classes of structural variants using Bionano’s optical genome mapping Stratys™ System. Explore the Stratysphere!

 Assess genome integrity and off-target events with confidence.

-Optical genome mapping (OGM) detects structural variants at a low allele frequency with high resolution to better assess genomic integrity and off-target events in cell and gene therapies.
+Optical genome mapping (OGM) detects structural variants at a low allele frequency with high resolution to better assess genomic integrity and off-target events in engineered cells.
 Using a genome-wide, sensitive, and reproducible workflow, OGM delivers results quickly.
 See the full genomic picture and pave the way for safer therapies that get to market faster.

 How OGM works